wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 - Added support for welcome email, extra fields title and fieldset titles under the WordPress Multilingual plug-in (thanks to Piet for testing it)
 - Added Arabic translation (Mamoun Elkheir)
 - Fixed tabindex is no longer needed for WordPress 3.5 and Theme My Login users
+- Fixed PHP files inclusion, do not include the admin's files if not in the admin area
-- Fixed cursor doesn't appear at the end of the text edit under User Extended
+- Fixed cursor doesn't appear at the end of the text edit under 'Users Extended'

 v2.4.0 - 27/12/2012
 - Added support for the WordPress Multilingual plug-in.